bobbingwide/bbboing/readme.txt

 Note: the bbboing plugin is dependent upon the oik plugin.

-== Installation ==
+== Frequently Asked Questions ==

+= Installation =
 1. Upload the contents of the bbboing plugin to the `/wp-content/plugins/bbboing' directory
 1. Activate the bbboing plugin through the 'Plugins' menu in WordPress
 1. Whenever you want to produce some 'bbboing'ed text use the [bbboing] shortcode.

 Note: bbboing is dependent upon the oik plugin.
 You can activate it but it will not work unless oik is also activated.

-== Frequently Asked Questions ==
 = Where does bbboing come from? = bbboing is an anagram of bobbing, which is part of my company name ( bobbing wide - hence my WordPress.org username ).
 Furthermore it's an anagram where the first and last letters of the word are not changed.
 'bbboing' is just one of the possible results of running the algorithm against 'bobbing'.

 = What does obfuscate mean? =
 Render obscure, unclear, or unintelligible.
 Bewilder (someone).

 = What is this plugin for? =
 The purpose of this plugin is to be entertaining, educational and experimental.

-Entertaining in that it produces an obfuscated version of some text following the "rules" defined in http://www.mrc-cbu.cam.ac.uk/people/matt.davis/Cmabrigde/
+Entertaining in that it produces an obfuscated version of some text following the "rules" defined in https://www.mrc-cbu.cam.ac.uk/people/matt.davis/Cmabrigde/

 Educational in that it shows an example of a plugin developed using the oik application programming interface, implementing lazy smart shortcodes.
 * smart - the shortcodes understand the content in which they're invoked